iluvgirlswithglasses/cpp/README.md

 # Structures

 This repository serves all purposes.
-In other words, it's a mess *(But it's less miserable than me)*
+In other words, it's a mess *(but it's less miserable than me)*

 Many of the codes are out-dated.
 Don't look at files which are writen before June 2021 unless you're into gore.